reab5555/Entity-Reputation-Profiler/README.md

   <img src="assets/netanyahu_twitter_data_with_sentiments_clustered - keywords - by date - adjectives_verbs.png" alt="Alt text for image1" width="800"/>
 </p>

 The first image shows a range of adjectives and verbs such as "questionable", "failing", "corrupt", and "terrorist".
-The second image focuses on nouns such as "decision", "disaster", "corruption", and "threat".
+The second image focuses on nouns such as "decision", "disaster", "corruption", and "threat" (also positive attributes can be found).
 Both graphs highlight "7th of October" with a red vertical line.
 The concentration of the box plots in the area after October 7th depicts the average concentration of the cluster names in a much more dominant way during this period than before October 7th.

 ```bash
 git clone https://github.com/reab5555/Entity-Reputation-Profiler.git